A Dissipatively Stabilized Mott Insulator of Photons: Dissipative stabilization of a single lattice site

 We implement two different schemes for stabilizing a single lattice site.
 In the ``one transmon'' scheme (Fig.~\ref{fig:3_onesite}\textbf{a}), akin to~\cite{leek2009using}, we make use of the on-site $n=2$ state and drive a 2-photon transition from $n=0$ to $n=2$ at frequency $\omega_{d} = (\omega_{01} + \omega_{12})/2$ and single photon Rabi rate $\Omega_d$, off resonant from the $n=1$ state by $U/2$.
 The $2\rightarrow 1$ photon loss is realized by coupling the stabilized site to the lossy site ($R$) at frequency $\omega_R = \omega_{21}$.
 The optimal stabilization fidelity $P_1$ (probability of having on-site photon occupancy $n=1$) arises from a competition between the coherent pumping rate and various loss processes: at low pumping rates, the photons are not injected fast enough to compete with the 1-photon loss $\Gamma_1$; at high pumping rates, the lossy site cannot shed the excess photons fast enough and the fidelity is limited by off-resonant coherent admixtures of zero- and two- photon states.
-The theoretically predicted single site infidelity $(1-P_1)$ for optimal lossy channel and driving parameters scales as $(\Gamma_1/U)^{1/2}$~\cite{ma2017autonomous}.
-Except for the level diagrams in Fig.~\ref{fig:3_onesite}\textbf{ab}, illustrations in figures are drawn with positive $U$ for visual clarity.
-The sign of $U$ does not affect the physics of the experiments described in this paper, as the engineered reservoir is narrow-band and the lattice remains in the strongly interacting regime.
+The theoretically predicted single site infidelity $(1-P_1)$ for optimal lossy channel and driving parameters scales as $(\Gamma_1/|U|)^{1/2}$~\cite{ma2017autonomous}.
+The sign of interaction $U$ does not affect the physics of the experiments described in this paper, as the engineered reservoir is narrow-band and the lattice remains in the strongly interacting regime.